Skip to content

 Step 3: Connect the Google Sheet to InstaCharts

-To import a spreadsheet from Google Sheets, click Add New Sheet from your InstaCharts dashboard.
+To import a spreadsheet from Google Sheets, click New -> New Sheet from your InstaCharts workspace.

 From the New Sheet dialog, click the middle option “Connect to a data source”.